Markets Home

 Size of the FX Marketplace

-The FX market is the largest and deepest capital market in world.
+The FX market is the largest and deepest capital market in the world.
 It trades virtually around the clock, worldwide, every day.

 The Bank of international Settlements (BIS) conducts a survey of the global FX markets every three years.
 It reports its finding in what is known as the BIS Triennial Survey.
-The latest BIS Triennial Survey reported all FX transactions globally to an average of $5.3 trillion dollars per day.
+The latest BIS Triennial Survey reported all FX transactions globally to an average of $5.3 trillion per day.

 To put that into perspective, we can compare FX volume to other global capital markets